Transia-RnD/xahau-dao/STRUCTURE.md

 ## Overview

-The XLS structure is a comprehensive system designed to facilitate the development and implementation of ideas in the field of distributed ledger technology (DLT), specifically Xahau, Hooks, Rippled/Xrpld, and Github.
+The DAO structure is a comprehensive system designed to facilitate the development and implementation of ideas in the field of distributed ledger technology (DLT), specifically Xahau, Hooks, Rippled/Xrpld, and Github.
 The structure is divided into three main components: Ideas, Candidates, and Proposals.
 Each component plays a crucial role in the overall process, from the conception of an idea to its final implementation.

 ## Ideas (RFI/RFP)